Q&A with Artist/Instructor Jes Gordon

 My color mixology students are introduced to color in a very practical way.
 We approach color from the perspective of scientists looking for new color discoveries.
 The mixology is just that… MIXING!
 We make a TON of colors and experiment with colors that we buy regularly to colors that seem brand new to us.
 The idea is that we use the color wheel as a theoretical tool to place over the materials that we are using in order to understand the complexity of how colors respond to one another.

-Follow Jes at her blog Buckets of Color
+Follow Jes on her blog Buckets of Color

 Written by Jacob Gunter